 Nitrided barrels can sometimes be 'honed' and re-hardened, the screw being refurbished so as to match the slightly larger barrel I.D.
 Alternatively, if wear is predominantly at the 'output' end of the barrel, a 'pocket' can be created, and a Bi-metallic sleeve inserted.

-This section provides details of pre-owned or surplus extrusion and down-stream equipment that is currently available to buy in the UK.
-The equipment may be located at a UK processing company (in which case you may be able to view it in production), or at the premises of a UK based OEM or subsidiary.
+This section provides details of pre-owned or surplus extrusion and down-stream equipment that is currently available to buy in the UK & IE. The equipment may be located at a UK or IE based processing company (in which case you may be able to view it in production), or at the premises of a UK or IE based OEM or subsidiary.